-You can check if your website is mobile friendly by making use of a mobile friendly testing tool.
-Google mobile friendly testing tool can help you check if your site is mobile friendly and if any issues is affecting your site’s search appearance on Google.
+You can check if your website is mobile-friendly by making use of a mobile-friendly testing tool.
+Google’s mobile-friendly testing tool can help you check if your site is mobile-friendly and if any issues are affecting your site’s search appearance on Google.

-To make your site mobile friendly, use a responsive theme.
-A responsive theme adapt to all devices no matter the size.
+To make your site mobile-friendly, use a responsive theme.
+A responsive theme adapts to all devices no matter the size.
 A wonderful example of a responsive theme is GeneratePress